snooppr/snoop/README_android.en.md

-                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site --pool , -p <digit>
-                        Disable auto-optimization and set manual search acceleration from 1 to 160 max. worker threads/processes.
-By default, the personal maximum limit of any device in Quick mode is used, in other modes, the maximum limit of weak PCs is used.
-Too low or too high a value can significantly slow down the software.
-                        ~For the calculated optimal value for this device, see the 'snoop info' block, the 'Recommended pool' parameter, the [--version/-V] option.
-This option is recommended for use
+                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site --pool , -p <digit>   Disable auto-optimization and set manually search speed from 1 to 300 max. processes.
+By default, high load on computer resources is used in Quick mode, in other modes, moderate power consumption is used.
+Too low or high value can significantly slow down the operation of software. ~The calculated optimal value for this device is displayed in 'snoop info', parameter 'Recommended pool', option [--version/-V].
+This option
-                        1) if the user has a multi-core device 2) does not want to use the Quick mode [--quick/-q] 3) intends to speed up the search, for example, in the mode with the [--found-print/-f'] option.
-                        The option is personal and can accelerate the search in Snoopfull version to enormous speeds --quick, -q           Fast and aggressive search mode.
+                        is suggested to be used 1) if the user has a multi-core computer and RAM reserve or, on the contrary, weak, rented VPS 2) speed up, slow down the search --quick, -q           Fast and aggressive search mode.
                         Does not reprocess failed resources,
                         which speeds up the search,